mikeblaa/book-notes/README.md

 * Coders at Work: Reflections on the Craft of Programming by Peter Seibel
 * DevOps for the Modern Enterprise: Winning Practices to Transform Legacy IT Organizations by Mirco Hering
 * Lean Software Development: An Agile Toolkit: An Agile Toolkit (Agile Software Development Series) by Mary Poppendieck, Tom Poppendieck
-* Predictably Irrational, Revised and Expanded Edition: The Hidden Forces That Shape Our Decisions by Dan Ariely
 * The Art of Business Value by Mark Schwartz
 * The Upside of Irrationality: The Unexpected Benefits of Defying Logic at Work and at Home by Dan Ariely